We had no idea we’d make $103,457.98 our first year blogging.

 - Best Free Email Service: MailChimp (free up to 1,000 subscribers)

 Chapter 6.
-Ask Your People What They Want and Need
+Ask Your Readers What They Want and Need

 The first step to actually making any actual money with your blog is to recommend relevant products to your audience.